Analytic combinatorics of connected graphs: Connected graphs with large excess

-is a multigraph, and each~$(V_i, E_i)$ is either a loop or a double edge of~$\mg(P)$, \ie $P \subset \LD(\mg(P))$.
-The number of parts of the patchwork is~$|P|$.
-Its number of vertices~$n(P)$, edges~$m(P)$, and its excess~$k(P)$ are the corresponding numbers for~$\mg(P)$.
+is a multigraph, and each $(V_i, E_i)$ is either a loop or a double edge of $\mg(P)$, \ie $P \subset \LD(\mg(P))$.
+The sets $(V_i)$ need not be disjoint, and neither do the sets $(E_i)$.
+The number of parts of the patchwork is $|P|$.
+Its number of vertices $n(P)$, edges $m(P)$, and its excess $k(P)$ are the corresponding numbers for $\mg(P)$.
 See Figure~\ref{fig:patchwork}. \end{definition}

-In particular, all pairs~$(V_i, E_i)$ are distinct, $\mg(P)$ has minimum degree at least~$2$, and two edges in~$E_i$, $E_j$ having the same label must link the same vertices.
-We use for patchwork generating functions the same conventions as for multigraphs, introducing an additional variable~$u$ to mark the number of parts
+In particular, all pairs $(V_i, E_i)$ are distinct, $\mg(P)$ has minimum degree at least $2$, and two edges in $E_i$, $E_j$ having the same label must link the same vertices with the same orientation.
+We use for patchwork generating functions the same conventions as for multigraphs, introducing an additional variable $u$ to mark the number of parts